 To start with someone whose talent and knowledge you can surely rely on, Steve Jobs thought this about the topic:

-“You’ve got to start with the customer experience and work backwards to the technology.
+“You’ve got to start with the customer experience and work backward to the technology.
 You cannot start with the technology and try to figure out where you are going to sell it.”

 Start by understanding your customers’ needs before giving them solutions, so you can build the whole experience based on their real needs.
 Why develop something nobody will use because they actually don’t need it?
-You have to know what customers want to achieve and what jobs-to-be-done they want to solve by analyzing their behavior in situations as realistic as possible.
+You have to know what customers want to achieve and what jobs to be done they want to solve by analyzing their behavior in situations as realistically as possible.